 Reducing Your Risk of Genital Herpes

-Abstain or refrain from sex.
+Abstain from sex.
 This is the most certain way to avoid contracting

 - Have a long-term relationship with just one person, who only has a sexual relationship with you.